holicsholics/holicsholics/README.md

 ### Hi there 👋

 ### About Me
-* University of Seoul, Stat Mar.
-2020 ~
+* University of Seoul, Stat 'Mar.
+2020' ~
 * LIKELION AIS 7